AStaroverov/Scheduler/README.md

 }
 ```

-This function allows us to control the execution queue tasks.
+``getTaskWrapperFunction`` - This function allows us to control the execution queue tasks.

-For example, a function can be executed synchronously, as a microtask or a macrotask
+For example, a function can be executed synchronously, as a microtask or a macrotask.

 [For undestand](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/)
 ```javascript
 function getTaskWrapperFunction (task: Task): Function {